solworktech/zaje/cmd/super-zaje/README.md

 ### Installing `super-zaje`

 `super-zaje` does everything `zaje` does but provides the additional functionality of extracting text from an image.

+**NOTE**: `zaje` is capable of detecting the lexer to use based on the first line of text but with images, you'll often need to help it and specify a designated lexer by passing `-l $NAME` (e.g: `zaje -l sh`, `zaje -l server-log`, etc).

-It's a separate binary because it depends on the [gosseract](https://github.com/otiai10/gosseract) which in turn depends on `libtesseract` and requires its SOs to be available on the machine.
+`super-zaje` a separate binary because it depends on the [gosseract](https://github.com/otiai10/gosseract) which in turn depends on `libtesseract` and requires its SOs to be available on the machine.

 First, install `zaje` using [install_zaje.sh](https://github.com/jessp01/zaje/blob/master/install_zaje.sh), and then...